jerrygao777/wallet-transaction-ledger-service/README.md

 All balances are calculated from the transaction ledger, not stored separately.
 The `balance_after` field in each transaction provides a running total for auditing.

 ### Idempotency
-Purchase requests use idempotency keys to prevent duplicate charges.
-The same key returns the original transaction without creating duplicates.
+All financial operations (purchase, wager, redeem) require idempotency keys to prevent duplicate transactions.
+Submitting the same key returns success without creating duplicates.
+Keys are automatically cleaned up after 24 hours.

 ### Atomicity
 All balance-changing operations use database transactions with `SELECT FOR UPDATE` to prevent race conditions and ensure consistency.